RunestoneInteractive/httlads/_sources/UNGeneralDebates/graph_relations.rst

     </table>

-In an adjacency matrix, the cells indicate if there is an edge from the row node to the column node.
+In an **adjacency matrix**, the cells indicate if there is an edge from the row node to the column node.
 The values in the cells are often used to represent a weight or cost to go from one node to the other.
 A 0 in the cell indicates that there is no relationship.